francisconeves97/react-google-forms-hooks/README.md

 - Right now there is no observability on errors when submitting a form.
 See this [comment on the code](https://github.com/francisconeves97/react-google-forms-hooks/blob/ca5018e578cfb0e230f9be58dfeee4117db28160/src/hooks/useGoogleForm.ts#L61-L65).
 - You can use the `submitToGoogleForm` export to create a server to handle form submissions.
 This way you can mitigate the CORS problem.
 - No support for multi page, sections, images and other Google Forms functionalities.
 However you can build your React form with multiple pages, by saving the `data` from `handleSubmit` and only `submitToGoogleForms` on the last page.
 - The list of supported inputs doesn't feature every input from Google Forms.
-Supported inputs: Short Answer, Long Answer, Checkbox, Radio, Dropdown, Linear, Radio Grid, Checkbox Grid
+Supported inputs: Short Answer, Long Answer, Date, Time, Checkbox, Radio, Dropdown, Linear, Radio Grid, Checkbox Grid
 - Because of CORS you have to run the `googleFormsToJson` script in build time.

 ## Contributing